Adventures in Fiction: Fred Saberhagen

 By Jim Wampler

-At Goodman Games we recognize the importance of Appendix N in the history of D&D and DCC.
-May 18 was the anniversary of the birth of Fred Saberhagen, a key contributor to Appendix N. Goodman Games has partnered with Saberhagen’s estate to produce DCC: Empire of the East, releasing in late 2019.
+May 18 is the anniversary of the birth of Fred Saberhagen, a key contributor to Appendix N. Goodman Games has partnered with Saberhagen’s estate to produce DCC: Empire of the East, now live on Kickstarter.
 Here is some more information on this important writer.

 Science fiction and fantasy author Fred Saberhagen was born in Chicago, Illinois on May 18, 1930.
 Beginning his professional writing career at age 30 with a short story published in a 1961 issue of Galaxy Magazine, Saberhagen went on to become best known for his works featuring the characters Dracula and Sherlock Holmes.
 Fantasy role playing enthusiasts of a certain age are probably much more familiar with Saberhagen’s second-most popular work, The Swords Trilogy, which began being published in 1983, just as the Dungeons & Dragons craze was hitting its peak.
 Saberhagen followed that up with a subsequent sequel series, The Book of Lost Swords, which totaled eight additional books in all.